Long-Term Disability Denial

 A few other insurance companies known for long-term disability denial include:

 Long-term disability insurance covers a variety of illnesses, though many people think that long-term disability only covers injuries that happen on the job.
-While on-the-job injuries may also be covered, over 95% of long-term disability claims are estimated to be unrelated to work.

 For instance, cancer, mental illnesses, chronic illnesses, neurological disorders, certain degenerative diseases, and other medical conditions may all be covered by your long-term disability policy.